gear-foundation/academy/docs/24-glossary/consensus.md

 hide_table_of_contents: true
 ---

-Consensus is the process by which a group of people agree on something.
-In the context of blockchain technology, consensus refers to the process by which the nodes in a blockchain network reach agreement on the state of the blockchain.
-For a blockchain to work, all the nodes in the network must have the same information and agree on the state of the blockchain.
-This is important because a blockchain is a decentralized system, and there is no central authority to ensure that all the nodes have the same information.
+Consensus is the agreement among a group on a particular matter.
+In blockchain technology, it refers to how nodes in a network reach a shared understanding of the blockchain's state.
+All nodes must possess identical information and unanimously agree on the blockchain's state to ensure the proper functioning of a decentralized blockchain.

-There are several different consensus algorithms used in blockchain technology, including Proof of Work (PoW), Proof of Stake (PoS), and Delegated Proof of Stake (DPoS).
-PoW is energy-intensive and can be slow in processing transactions.
+Various consensus algorithms exist in blockchain technology, including Proof of Work (PoW), Proof of Stake (PoS), and Delegated Proof of Stake (DPoS).
+PoW consumes high energy and processes transactions slowly.

-Proof of Stake (PoS) - In PoS, network participants (called "validators") "stake" or lock up a certain amount of cryptocurrency as collateral.
-They are then chosen randomly to create new blocks and validate transactions based on the amount of cryptocurrency they have staked.
-PoS is more energy-efficient than PoW, but it can be more centralized.
+In PoS, network participants, known as "validators," lock up a specific amount of cryptocurrency as collateral.
+Validators randomly create new blocks and validate transactions based on their stake.
+PoS achieves energy efficiency but can centralize the network.

-Delegated Proof of Stake (DPoS) - DPoS is similar to PoS.
-Still, it allows network participants to vote for a smaller group of validators which will create new blocks and validate transactions.
-DPoS is faster than PoW and PoS but can be more centralized.
+Like PoS, DPoS allows participants to vote for a smaller group of validators responsible for creating new blocks and validating transactions.
+DPoS outperforms PoW and PoS in speed but can centralize the network.

-Proof of Authority (PoA) - In PoA, network participants are identified and authorized by a central authority, and they are responsible for creating new blocks and validating transactions.
-PoA is more secure than PoW and PoS but can be more centralized.
+PoA: A central authority identifies and authorizes participants in a PoA system, who are responsible for creating new blocks and validating transactions.
+PoA offers heightened security compared to PoW and PoS but can centralize the network.

-Proof of Stake Time (PoST) is a consensus algorithm developed by Solana.
-It is a variation of the Proof of Stake (PoS) algorithm.
-Still, it adds a time-based component to the validation process.
+Solana's Proof of Stake Time (PoST) is a variation of PoS that incorporates a time-based element into the validation process.

-Each algorithm has its own strengths and weaknesses, and the choice of algorithm depends on the specific needs and goals of the blockchain network.
+Each algorithm has specific strengths and weaknesses, and the choice depends on the requirements and objectives of the blockchain network.

-Consensus in the blockchain is like a digital version of a voting system, where all the network users agree on the blockchain's current state.
+Consensus in blockchain resembles a digital voting system, where all network users agree on the blockchain's current state.

-Like in a voting system, everyone has to agree on the outcome.
-In the blockchain, everyone has to decide on the current state of the blockchain.

-Another analogy is a digital version of a group decision-making process.
-In group decision-making, everyone has to agree on the best solution.
-In a blockchain, everyone has to decide on the current state of the blockchain.
+Similar to a group decision-making process, consensus in blockchain requires unanimous agreement on the blockchain's current state.